Nexmo/station/_documentation/stitch/overview.md

 ## Participating in the Developer Preview

 This Developer Preview will focus on the In-App Messaging and Voice capabilities.
-During this program there will be frequent releases with new features and bug fixes based on your feedback.
-During the Developer Preview it is possible that there shall be breaking changes to the SDK and API but these will be explicitly communicated beforehand.
+During this program, there will be frequent releases with new features and bug fixes based on your feedback.
+During the Developer Preview, it is possible that there shall be breaking changes to the SDK and API but these will be explicitly communicated beforehand.

-If you want communicate with Nexmo during the developer preview you can:
+If you want to communicate with Nexmo during the developer preview you can:

 * Join the [Nexmo community slack](https://developer.nexmo.com/community/slack/) and check out the [#stitch](https://nexmo-community.slack.com/messages/C9H152ATW) channel.
 * Email [ea-support@nexmo.com](mailto:ea-support@nexmo.com) directly.